HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 ▲ Soy sauce ramen of Hachiya.
 A distinguishing feature of this ramen is all the fat on the surface that keep this dish nice and hot.

-Both ramen shops use thick wavy noodles and ample amounts of soy sauce for flavor.
-Plenty of grease and fat lay on top to make sure the soup is slow to cool even on cold days as this district is known to have days where the temperature can drop to under 30 below zero in the middle of winter.
+Both ramen shops use thick, wavy noodles and generous amounts of soy sauce for flavor.
+A layer of grease and fat sits atop the soup, helping it retain heat even on freezing days, as this region experiences temperatures dropping below 30 degrees Celsius in the middle of winter.

-Even though this basic idea of these ramen stores is the same, the taste is far from, as the ingredients and recipes are unique to each shop.
-We visited these two establishments as well as a newcomer that is making a name for himself.
+While the basic concept is similar, the flavors are distinctly different, with each shop using its own unique ingredients and recipes.
+We visited these two iconic establishments as well as a newcomer who is quickly making a name for himself.

 1. Ramen House Aoba: The orthodox choice for Asahikawa Ramen